CloudReactor/cloudreactor-python-ecs-quickstart/README.md

 It has these features built-in:
 * Runs, tests, and deploys everything with Docker, no local python installation required
 * Deploys to AWS ECS Fargate.
 Tasks can be scheduled, used as services, or executed only on demand.
-* Sets up tasks to be monitored and managed by CloudReactor
+* Sets up Tasks to be monitored and managed by CloudReactor
 * Uses [pip-tools](https://github.com/jazzband/pip-tools) to manage only
 top-level python library dependencies
 * Uses [pytest](https://docs.pytest.org/en/latest/) (automated tests),